Honors courses are available through all grade levels in English, Language, Mathematics, Science, and Social Studies.

 St. Brigid Society

 In 2012, Immaculate Heart Academy established the St. Brigid Society in honor of the Patron Saint of Scholars, St. Brigid.
 The society's purpose was, and still is, to recognize the outstanding academic promise of prospective IHA students.
 Incoming freshmen who attain exemplary scores on the High School Placement Test (HSPT) are invited into the St. Brigid Society.
 While at IHA, members of the society take part in special trips and experiences offered throughout the year.
-Present IHA freshmen who make Distinguished Honors for two of the first three quarters are inducted into the St. Brigid Society at the end of their freshman year.
+Present IHA freshmen who earn Distinguished Honors in at least one semester, and Honors in the other semester, will be inducted into the St. Brigid Society at the beginning of their sophomore year.
 In addition to their excellent achievements in school, and performing well on standardized tests, these students show a great deal of promise and will no doubt be future leaders of IHA.